egberts/easy-admin/500-dns/README.bastion-instances.md

 DNS record sets to different client hosts.

-One downside, the split-horizon does cache DNS records between multiple views: so if one cached entry got poisoned, all 'views' suffers.
+One downside, the split-horizon does cache DNS records between multiple views: so if one common cached entry got poisoned, all 'views' suffers.

 The general idea of a bastion is to keep the inside stuff private and away from lookie-loo outsiders, including cached DNS records.